cloudmesh-community/book/chapters/class/516/overview.md

 : In addition we will introduce you to elementary command line tools and programs to access this infrastructure.

-: :o2: A new section will be added pointing you to the cloudmesh API which can become a project for students using this book in class.
+: In this section we will also provide you with information about multicloud management with cloudmesh which makes it extremly easy to switch between and use services from multiple cloud.s

 : Important to note is that the appendix contains very useful information that augments this section.
 This includes a more detailed